colinoflynn/chmt36va_hints/README.md

 ### IC Devices ###

 The default height of 0.5mm (this is somehow related to how low the Z-axis goes when placing, so a higher number means the part is higher) didn't seem as reliable on TQFP placements.
-I changed this height to about 0.8 (for TQPF64) and it worked very well.
+I changed this height to about 0.8mm (for TQPF64) and it worked very well, I'm still experimenting and will update this.

+It seems the 0.5mm default height smashes the parts into the board - it's fine for 0603 with the somewhat flexible nozzle, as the parts still get placed.
+I think with the TQFP it flexes down a little and they sometimes shift.